bagder/http2-explained/en/part9.md

 ## 9.1.
 First, make sure it is enabled

-In all Firefox versions since version 35, released January 13th 2015, http2 support is enabled by default.
+In all Firefox versions starting with version 36, released Februrary 24th 2015, http2 is enabled by default.

-Enter 'about:config' in the address bar and search for the option named “network.http.spdy.enabled.http2draft”.
-Make sure it is set to *true*.
-Firefox 36 added another config switch named “network.http.spdy.enabled.http2” which is set *true* by default.
-The latter one controls the “plain” http2 version while the first one enables and disables negotiation of http2-draft versions.
-Both are true by default since Firefox 36.

 ## 9.2.
 TLS-only